Gnostic Commentary on a Buddhist Text:

 From Thus Spoke Zarathustra: A Book for All and None by Friedrich Nietzsche, translated by Walter Kaufmann

-As a writer on various spiritual subjects and religions, Samael Aun Weor discussed the beauty and depth of Sufism throughout his writings, particularly The Perfect Matrimony: The Door to Enter into Initiation, as well as The Aquarian Message.
+As a writer on various spiritual subjects and religions, Samael Aun Weor discussed the beauty and depth of Sufism throughout his writings, particularly The Perfect Matrimony: The Door to Enter into Initiation, as well as The Aquarian Message and The Narrow Way.
 We have included some excerpts from these texts in order to elucidate the essential knowledge at the heart of Sufism, the mystical doctrine of Islam.

 What is most disconcerting to Westerners is the strange and mysterious mixture of the erotic with the mystical in the oriental religions and Sufi mysticism.
 Christian theology considers the flesh to be hostile to the Spirit.
 However, in the Muslim religion, the flesh and the Spirit are two substances of the same energy, two substances that must help each other.
 This subject-matter is only understood by those who practice positive sexual magic.
 In the East, religion, science, art, and philosophy are taught in an erotic and exquisite sexual language.
 “Mohammed fell in love with God,” state the mystic Arabs.
 “Select a new wife for yourself each spring of the new year, because last year’s calendar is no good,” says a Persian poet and philosopher.